lvarin/csc-cloud/md/12-AppDeployment.md

 .col[
 - Both are supported in Openshift Container Platform
 - **DeploymentConfig**...
-  - Objects prefer consistency
+  - Prefer consistency
   - Automatic rolling back to the last successfully deployed replica set in case of a failure.
   - Support lifecycle hooks.
   - Custom strategies.
 - **Deployment**...
-  - Objects prefer availavility over consistency
+  - Prefer availavility over consistency
   - Implicit config change trigger in every change in the pod template or deployment.
 Can be paused.
 ]
 .col[.right[